 Sometimes when you just have the person’s name it looks a little made up.
 By adding a website or business URL you are giving it more legitimacy.

 - A location

 This is not always necessary but it is sometimes quite useful to show the person’s location.
-For example, if the testimonial is for a shop in California it is pointless to have someone from India giving it a review.
+For example, if the testimonial is for a shop in California it’s helpful to show that the customer is local to the area.

-4. Don’t forget video, voice and other formats
+4. Don’t forget video testimonials and other formats

-The last thing I want to talk about is that nowadays there are a lot of different ways to use testimonials that might actually mean that they have a bigger impact.
+The last thing you should keep in mind is that nowadays there are a lot of different ways to use testimonials that might actually be more impactful than the traditional text testimonial.

 Try and think about different formats that your testimonials can take and implement them in places where it might have a dramatic effect.

 That’s a wrap!